Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 Legal finished square footage vs. “finished” square footage

-Basic finish ($45,000–$85,000)
+Basic Finish ($45,000–$85,000)

 Framed and insulated walls, drywall, basic flooring, drop ceiling or finished drywall ceiling, basic electrical and lighting, no bathroom, no kitchenette.
 Assumes the basement is already dry and no waterproofing is needed.
+These are typical 2026 Westchester figures; verify against current contractor quotes for your specific scope.

 What’s actually in a basic finish